12 Resistance Band Back Exercises | Banded Back Workout at Home

 Banded back workout at homs

 Hook each end of the band around your feet, and get into a wide forward stance, standing firmly on the band.
-Lean forward, rest one hand on your knee and grasp the centre of the band with your other hand.
-Keeping a straight back, pull the band up to the level of your solar plexus, then return and repeat.
+Lean forward, rest one hand on your knee and grasp the center of the band with your other hand.
+Keeping a straight back, pull the band up as high as you can, then return and repeat.

 #7 Reverse Fly